-It's important to visit your physician when you notice some change in your health.
+It’s important to visit your physician when you notice some change in your health.
 A medical checkup offers you a chance to discuss issues with your doctor, ask questions, and get professional input on your overall health.
-Like your annual checkup with your doctor, a regular review of your estate plan with your attorney will help you minimize the risk of future unexpected hardships that might arise from incomplete or outdated documents.
+Like your annual exam with your doctor, a regular estate plan check-up with your attorney will help you minimize the risk of future unexpected hardships that might arise from incomplete or outdated documents.

 Creating an estate plan is the first step in protecting your family and assets.
 However, circumstances often change, and relationships alter over time, determining if your will still accurately reflects your wishes and desires.
 Once you’ve created an estate plan, you cannot just shove it in your safe and forget about it.
 As a rule of thumb, you should review your estate plan every three to five years.

 When should you consider a legal checkup or update to your estate plan?

 You should consider a legal checkup or update your plan if the following events occur:

 - The birth or adoption of a new child or grandchild

 - A child or grandchild becomes an adult